Interstitial lung disease

 - Blue color of the lips, skin, or fingernails due to low blood oxygen levels (cyanosis)

-- Symptoms of the other diseases such as arthritis, associated with ILD
+- Symptoms of the other diseases such as arthritis or trouble swallowing (scleroderma), associated with ILD

 Exams and Tests